Most of us are familiar with the push notifications that pop up on our mobile devices several times a day.

 The precise location of the message will depend on the type of device in use.

-Web visitors can opt-in to receive push notifications without having to install an app or return to the site–great news if you're looking to nurture leads and build a loyal user base from your incredible website.
+Web visitors can opt-in to receive push notifications without having to install an app or return to the site–great news if you're looking to grow your leads database and build a loyal user base from your incredible website.

 What Are You Waiting For?